xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 domain format, ``mic_array_frame_time_domain``, or in the FFT ready format, ``mic_array_frame_fft_preprocessed``.

-Time domain frames contain a single two dimensional array, ``data``,with the first dimension being the channel ID and the second dimension being the sample number.
+Time domain frames contain a single two-dimensional array, ``data``,with the first dimension being the channel ID and the second dimension being the sample number.
 Samples are ordered ``0`` as the oldest sample and increasing number being newer.

-FFT ready frames contain a single two dimensional array, ``data``.
-The data is packed into the array by even channels going into the real entries and odd channels going into the imaginary entries.
-Samples are inserted into the array in an index bit-reversed order.
-This results in frames that are ready for direct processing by an DIT FFT.
+FFT ready frames also contain a single two-dimensional array, ``data``.
+The data is preprocessed by the decimators in such a way that the frames that are ready for direct processing by an DIT FFT.

   .. _figmemory:
   .. figure:: memory_layout.pdf